lui7henrique/full-stack-back-end/README.md

    - Run `pnpm run test:lambda`
    - Check the console for an Ethereal email preview link (e.g., `https://ethereal.email/message/...`)

 In both cases, the console will display a link to preview the notification email through Ethereal - a fake SMTP service that captures the emails that would be sent in a production environment.
-The

 ## Lambda Trigger Options